Back to top

 The Knox TIMA Client Certificate Manager (CCM) allows a mobile device to simulate a smart card, and be used with NFC smart card readers.
 Its Keystore resides on an eSE (embedded Secure Element) on an NFC chip embedded inside a mobile device.

 Android apps manage the Knox TIMA CCM using the API class: com.samsung.android.knox.keystore.ClientCertificateManager.
 Because this is a premium feature, end customers need a paid KLM (Knox) license to use it.
 Enterprises can get KLM licenses through Knox resellers.
-As a developer, you can get a free development Knox Platform for Enterprise license through the Knox Developer Portal to test the feature before deploying it.
-For the most up to date license information, see the About licenses page.
+As a developer, you can get a free development license to test the feature before deploying it.
+For the latest license information, see About licenses.

 Currently, Samsung only provides Knox supported devices running Android or Tizen.
 For a full list of Knox supported device, see the Knox Portal.
 Read about Knox Android SDK and Knox Tizen SDK for detailed information about the features of these SDKs.